-3.0 Fourth Suspension after three previous suspensions in the same school year

-- (Act 35 of 2007 amendment) Mandatory expulsion only applies after the 4th suspension of drugs or firearms. - 3.1 Battery with bodily injury to another student at school or any school related activity - 3.2 Battery to an employee at school or any school related activity - 3.3 Possession, use, concealment, or transmittal of illegal drugs or alcohol at school or school related activities - 3.4 Arson (willful burning of any part of the school building or property herein) - 3.5 Theft or extortion of property valued at \$100.00 or more - 3.6 Robbery (taking anything of value from another by use of force or intimidation) - 3.7 Burglary of school property (unauthorized entering of charter school or vehicle with the intent to commit theft or damages) - 3.8 Burglary or damage of any vehicle on school grounds - 3.9 Possession, use, transmittal, or concealment of firearms/guns, including pistol, rifle, zip gun, shot gun, loaded or unloaded, BB gun, starter gun, explosive propellant - or destructive device whether operable or inoperable - 3.10 Possession, use, transmittal, or concealment of knife - 3.11 Miscellaneous: use of any object or substance to harm, frighten, or intimidate others including but not limited to rocks, pens, laser pens, pencils, toy guns, and similar objects.
+- 3.1 Fourth suspension, after three previous suspensions, in the same school year Is a consideration for an expulsion. - 3.2 Battery with bodily injury to another student at school or any school related activity - 3.3 Battery to an employee at school or any school related activity - 3.4 Possession, use, concealment, or transmittal of illegal drugs or alcohol at school or school related activities - 3.5 Arson (willful burning of any part of the school building or property herein) - 3.6 Theft or extortion of property valued at \$100.00 or more - 3.7 Robbery (taking anything of value from another by use of force or intimidation) - 3.8 Burglary of school property (unauthorized entering of charter school or vehicle with the intent to commit theft or damages) - 3.9 Burglary or damage of any vehicle on school grounds - 3.10 Possession, use, transmittal, or concealment of firearms/guns, including pistol, rifle, zip gun, shot gun, loaded or unloaded, BB gun, starter gun, explosive propellant or destructive device whether operable or inoperable - 3.11 Possession, use, transmittal, or concealment of knife - 3.12 Miscellaneous: use of any object or substance to harm, frighten, or intimidate others including but not limited to rocks, pens, laser pens, pencils, toy guns, and similar objects.